MS Cherchell

 Mouloudia Sportive de Cherchell (المولودية الرياضية لشرشال), known as MS Cherchell or simply MSC for short, is an Algerian football club located in Cherchell, Algeria.
 The club was founded in 1947 and its colours are green and red.
 Their home stadium, Rabah Mezoui Stadium, has a capacity of 5,000 spectators.
 The club is currently playing in the Interregional Football League.

 History

+Birth of Mouloudia Sportif Cherchellois

+The Mouloudia was founded in the aftermath of the Second World War, driven by the deep desire of Algerian youth to escape the oppressive atmosphere of colonial rule.
+Its creation represented a genuine instinct for survival and a form of identity expression.
+The establishment of Muslim sports associations faced numerous obstacles.
+The colonial administration provided little support and imposed strict supervision.
+In 1948, Article 13 of the Algerian Code strengthened state control over gatherings, as authorities sought to prevent “a return of the disorders” that had occurred in eastern Algeria in May 1945.